evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 ## Drivetrain

-BYD Atto 3 has a front-wheel drive system supported by one motor on the front axle.
+The BYD Atto 3 has a front-wheel drive system supported by one motor on the front axle.
 The motor used are [Induction Motors](../../../../technology/motors/asm/).

 ### Suspension